alejandroliu/0ink.net/src/content/posts/2019/2019-02-19-installing-void.md

 I am using [rEFInd][refind] instead of grub.
 This is because it makes doing bare metal backups and restore just a simple file copy.

-My installation process roughly follows the [UEFI chroot install][void-uefi].
+My installation process roughly follows the void linux [UEFI chroot install][void-uefi].

 This process is implemented in a script and can be found here: